Emergency & crisis response

 A crisis can be caused by events such as physical or emotional injury or illness, thoughts of suicide, harassment or discrimination, worries about your safety, substance misuse, violence, or academic failure.

-If you are faced with an emergency or crisis, a counsellor or other health care provider will see you as soon as possible.
+If you are faced with an emergency or crisis, contact UBCO Health & Wellness to have a counsellor or other health care provider see you as soon as possible.

-During normal office hours, please call 250 807 9270 or come to UNC 337 and inform the person you speak with that you are experiencing a crisis or emergency.
+During normal office hours, please call 250 807 9270 and inform the person you speak with that you are experiencing a crisis or emergency.

 Crisis Text Line: Text HOME to 686868